 “He is a very important player, it is impossible not to miss him.
 But we also had other injured players before him - David Silva, Sergio Aguero, Stevan Jovetic and Vincent Kompany - and we always managed to continue winning.”

-“In the last two weeks I said this was not an excuse because we have had a lot of injuries during the year,” said the City boss, according to the soccer betting page on the bet365 website.
+“In the last two weeks I said this was not an excuse because we have had a lot of injuries during the year,” said the City boss.

 While top scorer, Aguero, and midfielder, Fernandinho, remain on the sidelines with injury, Spanish midfielder, Javi Garcia, is also fit again after a muscle strain that has restricted his playing time since the beginning of the year.